Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 ### Unique String

- You will need a unique string to identify your deployment because some Azure services, e.g. Azure Storage requires a unique name across a region.
+ You will need a unique string to identify your deployment because some Azure services, e.g. Azure Storage requires a unique name for each instance across the service.
 We suggest you use only letters and numbers in this string and the length should not be greater than 9.
  We suggest you use "[UI]churn[N]"  where [UI] is the user's initials,  N is a random integer that you choose and characters must be entered in in lowercase.
 Please open your memo file and write down "unique:[unique]" with "[unique]" replaced with your actual unique string.

 ### Create an Azure Resource Group